percona/pmm-doc/docs/quickstart/index.md

 === "MySQL"

     Follow the instructions below to connect a Self-hosted MySQL database.
-Alternatively, you can connect a [AWS RDS](../setting-up/client/aws.md), [Azure MySQL](../setting-up/client/azure.md) or a [Google Cloud MySQL ](../setting-up/client/google.md) database.
+Alternatively, you can connect an [AWS RDS](../setting-up/client/aws.md), [Azure MySQL](../setting-up/client/azure.md) or a [Google Cloud MySQL ](../setting-up/client/google.md) database.
     { .power-number }

     1. Create database account for PMM using the following command example.
-This creates a database user with name **pmm**, password **pass**, and the necessary permissions:
+This creates a database user with name `pmm``, password `pass``, and the necessary permissions:

         ```sql
         CREATE USER 'pmm'@'127.0.0.1' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10;